 - A hot Epsom Salts bath works wonders for stiff and achy muscles.
 It’s good for the skin too, so will soothe sunburn, as will adding a few drops of lavender essential oil.

-Hopefully, these few simple tips will help keep you safe from injury and able to truly enjoy an active weekend, at home and safe from COVID-19.
+Hopefully, these few simple tips will help keep you safe from injury and able to truly enjoy an active weekend without any sprains, strains or trips to A&E!

 If you enjoyed this article and want to get more information about yoga tips to improve your daily wellness, please sign up to the newsletter here.